-election of the nominees for directors named in this proxy statement, for the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm, for approval on a non-binding, advisory basis of the compensation of our named executive officers and for every one year on the non-binding, advisory vote on the frequency of future non-binding, advisory votes to approve the compensation of our named executive officers.
+independent registered public accounting firm and for approval on a non-binding, advisory basis of the compensation of our named executive officers.
 The persons named as proxies will vote on any other matters properly presented at the Annual Meeting in accordance with their best judgment, although we have not received timely notice of any other matters that may be properly presented for voting at the Annual Meeting.